Triggerise/triggerise.github.io/index.markdown

 ---
 title: About Us
 date: 2020-07-01 16:20:00 Z
-Header-Text: We use technology to promote access to sexual and reproductive health and wellbeing for young people
+Header-Text: We use technology to promote access to sexual reproductive health and wellbeing for adolescents and young people
 Home-number: '1,000,000'
 Home-number-text: Lives changed.
 And counting.
 Supporting-two-Image: "/uploads/1_Gs6rYJEV0G9zapuhfXktBQ.webp"
-About-section-one-title: We deliver positive health impact at scale | Across five sub-Saharan African countries
+About-section-one-title: We deliver positive health impact at scale | Across six sub-Saharan African countries
 About-section-one-description: "
-<h4>Young people use our services to live happier, healthier lives</h4>
+<h4>Adolescents and young people use our services to live happier, healthier lives</h4>
 \n\n
 <h4>We make sexual reproductive health and related services accessible to youth</h4>
 \n\n